clockworkengineer/MainSpring/readme.md

 ## FastCGI C++ back-end ##

 As part of this project I have written a C++ FastCGI back-end program that slots into the server side as a replacement for the node.js solution.
-No build instruction are provided and it is provided as an exercise to the reader to achieve.
+No build instruction are provided and it is left as an exercise to the reader to achieve.
 They  require the Boost C++ library for JSON parsing, MYSQL libraries and headers, FastCGI libraries and headers and the light weight logging package clog from GitHub.

-The program was built and tested out on a raspberry pi using the NGINX web server copying the forms directory to the web server root and adding the following to the NGINX web server configuration file.
+The program was built and tested out on a raspberry pi using the NGINX web server by copying the forms directory to the web server root and adding the following to the NGINX web server configuration file.

 	location /contacts {